Dawn Staley's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Dawn Staley.

-Dawn Staley is a highly accomplished American basketball coach and former player.
+Dawn Staley is an accomplished American basketball coach and former player.
 As a point guard, she starred at the University of Virginia and in the WNBA.
-Staley achieved remarkable success with the United States women's national basketball team, securing three Olympic gold medals as a player and later coaching the team to another gold in 2021.
-Currently the head coach of the South Carolina Gamecocks women's basketball team, she is celebrated as one of the greatest coaches in women's basketball history and is the only individual to win the Naismith Award as both a player and a coach.
+Staley won three Olympic gold medals as a player and later coached the U.S. women's national team to Olympic gold in 2021.
+Currently, she is the head coach of the South Carolina Gamecocks women's basketball team.
+Staley is also notable for being the only person to win the Naismith Award as both a player and a coach, highlighting her exceptional contributions to the sport.

 In 1983, the American team had won gold in the World University Games.

-1985: USA Won Silver in World University Games
+1985: USA finished with Silver in World University Games

 July 1991: World University Games

-In July 1991, Dawn Staley represented the United States at the World University Games held in Sheffield, England, where the team won a gold medal.
+In July 1991, Dawn Staley represented the United States at the World University Games held in Sheffield, England, where the team won the gold medal.

-1991: ACC Female Athlete of the Year and National Player of the Year
+1991: ACC Female Athlete and National Player of the Year

 In 1991, Dawn Staley was named the ACC female athlete of the year and the national player of the year.